HOUSE BY THE SIDE OF THE ROAD by Sam Floss – A Reverse Painting on Glass

 From “Dreams in Homespun’”

-HOUSE BY THE SIDE OF THE ROAD is a reverse painting is an art form consisting of applying paint to glass.
-When turned the motto is legible and at times is three dimensional.
+HOUSE BY THE SIDE OF THE ROAD, a reverse-painting is an art form consisting of applying paint to the glass.
+When turned, the motto is legible and at times, is three dimensional.

 The bonus is a circular, gold foil label from the retail store.
 It reads,